All Episodes

 You just did say that.

-Uh you literally did say that.
+You literally did say that.

-And if as a good Tory like yourself, Chris, which I believe you are, believe in a meritocratic society, you should support it too.
+And if, as a good Tory like yourself, Chris, which I believe you are, believe in a meritocratic society, you should support it too.

-But I'm telling you what human nature is.
+I'm telling you what human nature is.

-And you know, you might not like that, but that's what they'll do.
+You may not like that, but that's what they'll do.

 Where would they go to, do you think?